odysseyindia/odyssey-tours/content/english/tim/itineraries/spiritual-india/_index.md

 type: itinerary
 tour: Spiritual India
 highlights:
   - Exploring Sufi mysticism and music in Delhi
   - Being awed by the serene Golden Temple in Amritsar
   - Learning about Buddhism and Tibetan culture in Dharamsala
   - A peaceful evening ceremony on the riverbank in Rishikesh
   - Colourful, noisy chaos of the evening aarti in Haridwar
+  - ''
 itinerary:
   - day: 0
     item:
       - type: excursion
         url: >-
           /destinations/india/states/delhi/cities/delhi/excursions/transfer-from-international-airport-to-hotel/
+        title: Transfer from International airport to hotel
         content: ''
         date: ''
         etd: ''
         duration: ''
       - type: city
         url: /destinations/india/states/delhi/cities/delhi/
+        title: Delhi
         content: >-
           Delhi is practically two cities: New Delhi, the capital of India, and medieval Old Delhi.
 The old city centres around the Red Fort, which